CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

 # PHINVADS Cheat Sheet

 At the primitive type level, health data is very simple.
-Everything is a number, a string, a date, an ID, a valueset, and a smattering of other types.
+Everything is a number, a string, a date, an ID, a valueset (ok, and probably a smattering of other types).

 This document is my attempt to understand how CDC's PHINVADS stores Value Sets (aka enumerations), which are the crucial common language of all of health care.